BananaBaileys/Social-Media-Marketing-Tool-by-AI/README.md

 Using OpenAI and PHP, this will help businesses to generate marketing captions and images for **Instagram**, **Facebook**, and **Twitter**

-Digital marketing on the big 3 social media apps will promote your brand to a wide audience.
-It will also help with businesses to build credibility and solidify their expertise
+Digital marketing on the big 3 social media apps will promote brands to a wider audience.
+This project will also help businesses to build their credibility and solidify their expertise among their discipline

 ## Screenshots of the Project 📸